Eat Your Veggies: What are the Best Vegetables for Dogs

 9. Pumpkin and Squash

 Don’t overlook veggies in the squash family.
 They are low in calories and full of antioxidants, fibre, and Vitamins A and C, E, along with iron and potassium.
-The fibre can help solidify their stool if they are having problems with diarrhea.
+The fibre can help solidify their stool if they are having problems with diarrhoea.
 It is great for their immune system, muscles and eyes.

 Just cube it and cook until tender.
 Make sure that the cubes are small enough so they won’t be a choking hazard.
 You can also cook the seeds and add them to their regular food.